paketo-buildpacks/rfcs/text/0041-direct.md

-# Use direct processes and exec.d
+# Use Direct Processes and exec.d

 ## Summary